phackt/Invoke-Recon/README.md

 # Invoke-Recon
-Powershell script as a first big step for domain enumeration.
+Powershell script as a first big step for AD enumeration.
 Quickwins focused.
 Because typing the same Powershell commands over and over is tedious.

 # Prerequisites